zorael/kameloso/README.md

 Open the new `kameloso.conf` in a text editor and fill in the fields.
 Additional resource files will have been created as well; for instance, see `users.json` for where to enter whitelisted (and blacklisted) account names.

 Once the bot has joined a home channel, it's ready.
-Mind that you need to authorise yourself with services (with an account listed as an administrator in the configuration file) to make it listen to anything you do.
+Mind that you need to authorise yourself with services with an account listed as an administrator in the configuration file to make it listen to anything you do.
 Before allowing *anyone* to trigger any functionality it will look them up and compare their accounts with its white- and blacklists.

 ```
      you joined #channel
 kameloso sets mode +o you
      you | !say foo
 kameloso | foo
+     you | foo bar baz
-     you | s/!say foo/bar/
+     you | s/bar/BAR/
-kameloso | you | bar
+kameloso | you | foo BAR baz
      you | !8ball
 kameloso | It is decidedly so
      you | !addquote you This is a quote